Celebrex Overview and Celebrex Lawsuits

-The drug's manufacturer, Pfizer, settled with plaintiffs for hundreds of millions of dollars in 2008, while additional lawsuits continue to be filed.
-The following is an overview of Celebrex and its liability for patients' injuries.
+The following is an overview of Celebrex and the drug manufacturer Pfizer's liability for patient injuries.
 See Celebrex FAQ for more information.

 Celebrex Drug Facts

-Celebrex is the brand name of the generic drug celecoxib, first approved by the FDA for the treatment of rheumatoid arthritis and osteoarthritis.
-One year later, it was approved as a treatment for patients with a rare genetic disorder called familial adenomatous polyposis (FAP), which always develops into colon cancer if left untreated.
-Celebrex is a non-steroidal anti-inflammatory drug (NSAID), and is in a class of drugs commonly referred to as "Cox-2 inhibitors."
+Celebrex is the brand name of the generic drug celecoxib.
+The FDA first approved the drug for treating rheumatoid arthritis and osteoarthritis.
+One year later, they approved it to treat patients with a rare genetic disorder called familial adenomatous polyposis (FAP).

-Although steroids are considered safe for brief use to reduce inflammation, when taken for longer periods, they can cause serious side effects.
-Consequently, NSAIDs are preferred for the reduction of inflammation if steroids can be avoided.
+Although experts consider steroids safe for short-term use to reduce inflammation, when taken for more extended periods, they can cause serious side effects.
+Consequently, NSAIDs are preferred for the reduction of inflammation if you can avoid steroids.

-Since the FDA approval of Celebrex, health concerns have been raised regarding its use.
-In April 1999, for instance, the Wall Street Journal reported that the manufacturer of Celebrex (Pharmacia, later acquired by Pfizer) had recently submitted adverse events reports (AER) to the FDA, linking 10 deaths and 11 cases of gastrointestinal (GI) bleeding to the use of Celebrex.
-This resulted in a rapid decrease in sales.
+Since the FDA approval of Celebrex, experts have raised health concerns regarding its use.
+In April 1999, for instance, the Wall Street Journal reported that the manufacturer of Celebrex (Pharmacia, later acquired by Pfizer) submitted adverse events reports (AER) to the FDA.
+These reports linked 10 deaths and 11 cases of gastrointestinal (GI) bleeding to Celebrex.
+This caused a rapid decrease in sales.

-However, further research led to another article that admitted several doctors who evaluated the AERs on Celebrex could find no evidence to suggest that the drug was solely responsible for the deaths.
-In addition, more information about the histories of the victims was released.
-Of the ten deaths, it was reported that eight of the individuals had prior histories of heart, liver, or gastrointestinal problems.
+However, further research by doctors who evaluated the AERs on Celebrex found no evidence suggesting the drug was solely responsible for the deaths.
+Of the 10 deaths, eight individuals had histories of heart, liver, or gastrointestinal problems.

 Filing a Lawsuit for Celebrex Injuries

-If you have experienced serious side effects from the use of Celebrex or related NSAIDs, you may be able to file a product liability claim and/or a medical malpractice claim (if improperly prescribed).
-The FDA acknowledges the following risks associated with Celebrex and similar drugs:
+If you experienced side effects from Celebrex or related NSAIDs, you may be able to file a product liability claim or a medical malpractice claim.

-You have a limited time in which to file your lawsuit ("statute of limitations"), which varies by state.
-Keep in mind that many states have capped damages for malpractice claims.
-Additionally, there have been numerous class-action lawsuits against Pfizer related to the use of Celebrex.
-Talk to a products liability lawyer if you have additional questions or believe you may have a claim.
+You must also remember that many states cap how much you can receive in malpractice claims.
+Additionally, there have been numerous class-action lawsuits against Pfizer related to using Celebrex.
+Talk to a product liability lawyer if you have additional questions or believe you may have a claim.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help